chall32/chall32.github.io/_posts/2024-02-20-nutanix-community-edition-hba-passthrough.md

 Is this level of modification supported?
 No, but I'm happy to run my CE install with a config that matches that seen in Nutanix enterprise deployments and enjoy the performance boost.

+Want to see the numbers behind the boost?
+Take a look at my post [Testing Nutanix Community Edition HBA Passthrough](/nutanix-community-edition-hba-passthrough-testing/){:target="_blank"}.

 Until next time...

  -Chris